• About

 Although some boat journeys are on a par with bus travel in terms of comfort, there is something inherently more exciting about whizzing - or at least puttering - along between jungle-clad riverbanks than heaving along a concrete-walled cutting in a jittery old bus.

-If there is a riverboat option, and providing you can swim, do try it for at least one leg of your journey.
+If there is a riverboat option, and if you can swim, do try it for at least one leg of your journey.

 Motorbike